ajiyoshi/pipeline_dsl/README.md

 # PipelineDsl

-DSL like UNIX shell pipeline.
+A DSL like the UNIX shell pipeline.

 ## Installation